jonathanrwong/datacharts/README.md

 ## The idea

 Existing GH plugins stop at panels and basic charts.
-Data Muncher goes further - it bridges your parametric geometry with D3.js, one of the most powerful data visualisation libraries on the web, and renders the result as a live dashboard directly inside Rhino's viewport.
+Data Muncher goes further - it bridges your parametric geometry with D3.js, one of the most powerful data visualization libraries on the web, and renders the result as a live dashboard directly inside Rhino's viewport.

 Move a slider.
 Watch the treemap reflow.
 No tab switching.
 No spreadsheets.
 No server.